hujhax/austin-improv-wiki/The Frank Mills.md

 * [[Todd Schanbacher]] (2010-2013)

 ## Forms
 Inspired by TJ and Dave, the troupe began performing the monoscene in 2005, which produced notable shows such as "Passover", "Spring Cleaning" and "Snuff Film".
-They have also performed [[Wikipedia - Harold (improvisation)|the Harold]], Close Quarters, and the Armando, but tend to perform a montage most often.
+They have also performed [[Wikipedia - Harold (improvisation)|the Harold]], Close Quarters, and the Armando.

+They currently alternate between [[Monoscenes]], a [[Gameless Harold]] and following [[Rabbit Holes]].

 ## Residency
 They perform every Saturday at 10pm at [[ColdTowne Theater]].